-Besides, the specific contribution of the circulating cells to the total activity of LAL on the DBS test is still unclear.
-In a study of a random sample of 300 subjects, LAL activity, measured with 4-methyl-umbelliferyl oleate as substrate, was present in high concentration in lymphocytes and monocytes, but not in polymorphonuclear leukocytes[36].
-Recently, in a study performed in 172 HS aged ≥ 18, LAL activity in white blood cells was significantly higher than in platelets (458.9 ± 133.6 nmol/mg per hour vs 235.0 ± 88.3 nmol/mg per hour, P < 0.001).
+Besides, the specific contribution of circulating cells to the total activity of LAL on the DBS test is still unclear.
+In a study of a random sample of 300 subjects, LAL activity, measured with 4-methyl-umbelliferyl oleate as the substrate, was present in high concentration in lymphocytes and monocytes but not in polymorphonuclear leukocytes[36].
+Recently, in a study performed in 172 HS aged ≥ 18 years, LAL activity in white blood cells was significantly higher than in platelets (458.9 ± 133.6 nmol/mg per hour vs 235.0 ± 88.3 nmol/mg per hour, P < 0.001).
 However, LAL activity in DBS correlated more strongly with that in platelets, suggesting that platelet count is recommended before interpreting LAL activity in DBS[37].

-In addition, it remains also to be clarified whether any improvement in the enzymatic activity could result in a reduction of hepatic fat in patients with NAFLD.
-In light of the results of the recent clinical trial with Sebelipase-alfa[14], it can be hypothesized that the modulation of LAL activity may become a possible new therapeutic target in the future, even in conditions of less severe reductions of LAL activity.
+In addition, it remains to be clarified whether any improvement in the enzymatic activity could result in a reduction of hepatic fat in patients with NAFLD.
+In light of the results of a recent clinical trial with Sebelipase-alfa, it can be hypothesized that the modulation of LAL activity may become a possible new therapeutic target in the future, even in conditions of less severe reductions of LAL activity[14].
 This could mainly concern patients with more advanced forms of NAFLD, such as those with NASH or cryptogenic cirrhosis for which, at present, there are no effective therapies[33,38].

-Finally, measurement of LAL activity in patients with NAFLD may be important, as a new non-invasive marker of liver disease severity across the clinical continuum of NAFLD.
+Finally, measurement of LAL activity in patients with NAFLD may be important as a new non-invasive marker of liver disease severity across the clinical continuum of NAFLD.

 REFERENCES